 Easter Symbols and Easter Meaning

-In truth, what are now commercialized Easter props meant a lot to ancient cultures (and I’m not talking about $ profit!).
+In truth, what is now commercialized Easter props meant a lot to ancient cultures (and I’m not talking about money and profit!).
 Did you ever stop and wonder why the egg is a symbol of Easter?
 Or why rabbits are synonymous with Easter?
 Eggs, bunnies, chicks, lambs…these are all-powerful Easter symbols.
 Rather than buying these icons to stuff into cute little baskets, we should be contemplating the symbolic origin of them.
 Why?
 Because these symbols are iconic for a reason.

 Take for instance the egg.
 Did you know the first full moon in April is called the “Egg Moon?”
 Yup.
 Well, that’s one several full moon names of April derived from various Native American peoples.
 Native tribes such as the Six Nations (Mohawk, Onondaga, Oneida, Cayuga, Seneca and later, Tuscarora) had very special names for the full moon in each month.
 These names were specific to various phenomena in nature that captured their attention during each month.